RFK Racing in the NASCAR Cup Series: Car No. 16 history

 During the 2002 season, the No. 16 was used to prepare 2000 NASCAR Craftsman Truck Series champion and eventual Busch Series champion Greg Biffle for his Rookie of the Year campaign the following year.
 Biffle failed to qualify in three of his four attempts in the car; he made a total seven starts as a substitute for Andy Petree Racing, and later Petty Enterprises.
 Biffle ran full-time as a rookie in 2003, with W. W. Grainger sponsoring the car.
 Biffle started 35 out of 36 races, won the Pepsi 400 at Daytona, and finished runner-up to Jamie McMurray for Rookie of the Year.
 The next year, the car had a new primary sponsorship from the U.S. National Guard, with major associate ones from Subway, Jackson Hewitt, and Travelodge.
 Biffle opened the year with a pole in the Daytona 500.
 Over the 2004 season, Biffle scored wins at Michigan and Homestead, and finished 17th in points.
-In 2005, 3M's Post-it Brand and Charter Communications joined as part-time sponsors.
+In 2005, 3M's Post-it note Brand and Charter Communications joined as part-time sponsors.
 2005 was to be the most successful year for car No. 16 to date, as the National Guard-sponsored Ford won a season high six races and finished runner-up in the Chase for the Nextel Cup.
 Biffle would sign an extension to drive the No. 16 until at least 2008.
 However Biffle would miss the chase in 2006 finishing 13th in points despite winning twice.
 He scored one win in 2007 at Kansas and finished 14th in points.

 After 2007, National Guard did not renew its contract, moving to Hendrick Motorsports and the No. 25.
 Ameriquest Mortgage-sponsored car, which had sponsored the majority of the 2006 Busch Series season for Roush, had signed a three-year contract to move up to Biffle's No. 16 Cup ride, with 3M sponsoring six races.
 By March, however, the company had asked to be released from the final two years of its contract, along with relinquishing naming rights to Rangers Ballpark in Arlington.
 Ameriquest was one of the biggest subprime loan providers, and the sponsorship pullout likely coincided with the Housing Bubble of 2007.
 Several companies including Aflac, Nintendo, Dish Network, and Jackson Hewitt sponsored the remainder of the season instead.